drocheam/fillwan/ReadMe.md

 ### Encoding and Locale

 For implementation simplicity, all text is converted to std::wstring internally.
-Comparisons are then performed on a lowercase version of the text, generated using your system's configured locale.
+Comparisons are then performed on a lowercase version of the text, which is generated with the system's configured locale.
-The internal word dictionaries include only lowercase expressions.
+The fill expression dictionaries include only lowercase words.

-If issues with the locale settings or text encoding occur (on Windows, std::wstring typically uses UTF-16, while on Unix-like systems it often uses UTF-32), the text may need to be converted to lowercase using an external tool before processing it with this application.
+If issues with the locale or text encoding occur (on Windows, std::wstring uses UTF-16, while on Unix-like systems it is UTF-32), the text should be converted to lowercase using an external tool before processing it with this application.